2003 NBA Finals: Game summaries

-Features
+Overview

 While the series received the usual hype of any Finals, it was not heavily anticipated due to the absence of the Lakers, who had won the previous three finals.
 The Spurs did have a star in Tim Duncan, but at the time he was criticized as being boring compared to flashier players such as Kobe Bryant and Shaquille O'Neal.

 The series largely centered on the half-court offense and defense of each team, with only one team breaking 100 points in the series.
 The Nets constantly double-teamed Duncan, often allowing him to find open teammates.

 Nets point guard Jason Kidd, second to Duncan in MVP voting during the 2003 season, was in the last year of his contract with the team, leading to speculation that the Spurs, a team that could afford to sign him, would pursue him in the free agency following the 2003 Finals despite already having future All-Star Tony Parker on the roster.
 The underlying story of whether or not Kidd would be in a Spurs uniform the following season continued into the off-season.
 Kidd visited San Antonio and spoke with team officials, but ultimately re-signed with the Nets.

 Perhaps the lasting memory of the series is David Robinson retiring as a champion.
 In the clinching game 6, Robinson had 13 points and 17 rebounds to complement Duncan on the inside.
 In that game, the Spurs trailed at one point 72–63 before going on a 19–0 run to put the game away and take the series.
 Stephen Jackson's three-pointer during the run held the lead permanently.
-The Spurs' win denied New Jersey from having both NBA and National Hockey League (NHL) titles in the same year as NHL's New Jersey Devils won the 2003 Stanley Cup Finals.
+The Spurs' win denied New Jersey from having both NBA and National Hockey League (NHL) titles in the same year as NHL's New Jersey Devils won the 2003 Stanley Cup Final.

 Duncan became the eighth player in NBA history to win the Finals MVP award a second time.
 He joined the list of Willis Reed, Kareem Abdul-Jabbar, Magic Johnson, Larry Bird, Michael Jordan, Hakeem Olajuwon and Shaquille O'Neal.
 In the series-clinching game, Duncan came two blocks shy of a quadruple double in an NBA Finals game, an extremely rare feat, finishing with 21 points, 20 rebounds, 10 assists and 8 blocks.
 Robinson recorded the last quadruple double in NBA history with the Spurs.
 Duncan and Robinson grabbed 37 rebounds between them, more than the total rebounds of the entire Nets team combined (35).

 Steve Kerr joined Dennis Johnson, Bill Walton, Dennis Rodman, Ron Harper and Robert Horry as the only players to win at least two championships with two franchises.
 Kerr won three with the Chicago Bulls (1996–1998) and another with the Spurs in 1999.
 Robert Horry won two with the Houston Rockets (1994, 1995) and three with the LA Lakers (2000–2002), and later went on to win two more with the Spurs in 2005 and 2007.